-Tubing or duct to allow the escape of air, water, grout and bleed water from the duct.
+Outlet: Tubing or duct to allow the escape of air, water, grout and bleed water from the duct.

-10. Post-tensioning.

-A method of prestressing where tensioning of the tendons occurs after the concrete has reached a specified strength.
+Post-tensioning: A method of prestressing where tensioning of the tendons occurs after the concrete has reached a specified strength.

-11. Post-Tensioning Scheme or Layout.

-The pattern, size and locations of high strength post-tensioning tendons provided by the designer in the contract documents.
+Post-Tensioning Scheme or Layout: The pattern, size and locations of high strength post-tensioning tendons provided by the designer in the Contract Documents.

-12. Post-Tensioning System.

-A proprietary system where the necessary hardware (anchorages, wedges, strands, couplers, etc.) is supplied by a particular manufacturer of post-tensioning components.
+Post-Tensioning System: A proprietary system where the necessary hardware (anchorages, wedges, strands, couplers, etc.) is supplied by a particular manufacturer or manufacturers of post-tensioning components.